jroakes/gsc-logger/readme.md

 email as a full user to any GSC project and the data will be logged daily to BigQuery.
 By default the data is set to pull from GSC 7 days earler every day to ensure the data is available.

-** Note: This script should be deployed on the Google Account with access to your GSC data to ensure it is available to Google Data Studio **
+**Note: This script should be deployed on the Google Account with access to your GSC data to ensure it is available to Google Data Studio**
+**Note: This script has not been widely tested and is considered a POC.
+Use at your own risk!!!
-** Note: This script only works for Python 2.7 which is a restriction for GAE currently **
+**Note: This script only works for Python 2.7 which is a restriction for GAE currently**

 ## Deploying
 The overview for configuring and running this sample is as follows: